 Romans 12:1–2; 1 Corinthians 6:14–15; 1 Timothy 4:8

 Genesis 1:27–28, 2:24–25; Exodus 20:14; Song of Songs; Matthew 5:27–30; 1 Corinthians 6:15–20, 7:3–5

 Romans 14:1–23; 1 Corinthians 6:12, 10:23–24

 See the Bethel University Student Handbook for information on Bethel’s Non-Disciplinary Policy.
-College students may find the staff in the Office of Student Life, the Office of Campus Ministries, and the Counseling Center to be particularly helpful.
+College students may find the staff in the Office of Student Life, the Office of Christian Formation and Church Relations, and the Counseling Center to be particularly helpful.
 Seminary students may find help in the Office of Student Life.
 In addition, many faculty are willing and able to assist.
 Employees may find help from peers, the Office of Human Resources, and administrative staff.